 From an educational perspective, teachers and students alike don’t have to spend as much time learning the very basic issues.
 That allows educators to focus more on strategic planning and forecasting, which is a very meaningful part of the industry that involves more interpretation of the numbers, rather than the actual numbers themselves.
 With software comes a greater need for basic computer skills, which these days most youngsters already have before they enter elementary school.

 Listing all the available applications today would be an unreasonable task; however, we can review a condensed listing of some of the types of applications that are available and have an impact on accounting.

 Forensic accounting is more critical today than ever before.
 Can you say Enron?
-Along beside the world of accounting and technology, the land of fraud has grown and become more sophisticated as well.
-Reviews, assessments and investigations by accounting experts has experienced incredible advances in financial statement audits, money laundering and embezzlement.
-Each of which are more readily identified and interpreted with the use of technology.
+Besides the world of accounting and technology, the land of fraud has grown and become more sophisticated as well.
+Reviews, assessments, and investigations by accounting experts have experienced incredible advances in financial statement audits, money laundering, and embezzlement.
+Each of which is more readily identified and interpreted with the use of technology.